mateofumis/mateofumis/README.md

 ## I'm a Penetration Tester and Security Researcher

 I started my career in Cybersecurity around October 2022, when I discovered everything exciting about Ethical Hacking and Pentesting.
 My motivation is to grow as an Ethical Hacker and Bug Bounty Hunter while I learn and practice my skills in cybersecurity.
-I love to solve machines in Hack The Box and the labs of Port Swigger's Web Security Academy.
-I'm also focused on Bug Bounty Hunting on HackerOne, Bugcrowd, and Intigriti.
+I love to solve machines in Hack The Box and the labs of PortSwigger's Web Security Academy.
+I'm also focused on Bug Bounty Hunting on Bugcrowd.

 - 🌍 I'm based in Argentina 🇦🇷.
 - 🖥️ See my portfolio at [Mateo Fumis (hackermater)](https://www.mfumis.com).